rocketacademy/basics-sl-docs/day06-input-validation-html-css/README.md

 **Question 4:** What's the alternative to doing a `return` in this conditional block?

-**Answer 4:** This is a tricky question, and it can be structured as a demonstration instead of a question to any particular student.
+**Answer 4:** This is a tricky question to answer, and it can be structured as a demonstration instead of a question to any particular student.
 It requires understanding code structure in control flow, and the requirements of having `if ... else` chains, compared to using just `if` conditions.

 The alternative is having `if ... else` code blocks instead of a single `if`.